Conexiotechnologies/conexio-firmware-sdk/README.md

 ## Community

 Got Questions?
-Join the conversation in our [Discord channel](https://discord.gg/2CZJTrt6Z5).
+Post it on our [discussions forum](https://github.com/Conexiotechnologies/conexio-stratus-firmware/discussions) or join the conversation in our [Discord channel](https://discord.gg/2CZJTrt6Z5).

 ## Have an idea?
 Notice a bug?